 Individually thrown and glazed; results will vary.

-Elegant stemless wine glasses, drinking tumblers and cocktail glasses.
+Drinking tumblers mugs and tea cups.
+Some usable as wine glasses.
+Some for hot drinks Some with an emphasis on the feel of the grasp.
 Individually thrown and glazed; results will vary.
 Custom orders in small or large quantity on request.

-These bowls and bowl sets.
-They are meant for serving, mixing or display of food.
-Some are particularly strong statements of their own, as they reference social ideals from a show titled “Arc of the Moral Universe”.
+These bowls and bowl sets are meant for serving, mixing or display of food.

 If you have a question about an order or a pickup, or about fulfillment options for an item, please contact the artist or gallery.